 There are always instances where businesses need to sell more, but it’s not the only way to ensure financial stability or growth in your business.

 THE DIFFERENCE BETWEEN SALES VOLUME AND PROFIT

 Many business track their sales volume, also known as turnover, sales revenue or just revenue.
-This is essentially the value of the goods or services that has been sold.
+This is essentially the value of the goods or services that have been sold.